Monday, May 31, 2010

 Broadening The Support Base

-It seems that advocacy groups always leave somebody out somewhere.
 All these groups names just say "gay" and "lesbian" but few seem to include "intersex", "bisexual" or "transgender" in the name.
-I know the GLBTIQ acronym is a royal pain in the butt, and even that omits several other emerging groups such as asexuals.
+I know the GLBTIQ etc. acronym is an ever-changing and expanding, evolving and growing royal pain in the butt, and even that omits several other emerging groups such as asexuals.
 We need a global name to describe the community as a whole.
 And we need to make sure no group gets left out - or feels left out.

 For some time I have been using the term "the Pink Community" to describe us - because to me, that is all-inclusive, no matter what sub-part you belong to, if you are not strictly heterosexual or are in any way gender-variant, you can be sure that you are included in there, somewhere.